Tyeia/wfbinder/content/Warframes/Valkyr.md

 ## Lore

-Previously having thrived among the Tenno in her original [Gersemi form](https://wiki.warframe.com/w/Valkyr_Gersemi_Skin "Valkyr Gersemi Skin"), Valkyr is known for her capture and subsequent torment at the hands of [Alad V](https://wiki.warframe.com/w/Alad_V "Alad V").
+Previously having thrived among the Tenno in her original [Gersemi form](https://wiki.warframe.com/w/Valkyr_Gersemi_Skin "Valkyr Gersemi Skin"), Valkyr is known for her capture and subsequent torment at the hands of [[Alad V]].
 The Warframe-obsessed Corpus scientist brought Valkyr to his lab on [Jupiter](https://wiki.warframe.com/w/Jupiter "Jupiter"), where she was [restrained](https://wiki.warframe.com/w/Valkyr%27s_Bonds "Valkyr's Bonds") and subjected to [harsh experiments](https://wiki.warframe.com/w/Zanuka_Project "Zanuka Project"), including having her skin flayed.
-This mad science would greatly expand the [Corpus](https://wiki.warframe.com/w/Corpus "Corpus")' knowledge of [Warframe](https://wiki.warframe.com/w/Warframe "Warframe") design and influence the design of their own robotic proxies, and consequently left Valkyr visibly scarred, maddened, and enraged.
+This mad science would greatly expand the [[Corpus]]' knowledge of [Warframe](https://wiki.warframe.com/w/Warframe "Warframe") design and influence the design of their own robotic proxies, and consequently left Valkyr visibly scarred, maddened, and enraged.
 Upon comparison with Gersemi, it can be seen that Alad V has added forearm restraints and gauntlets relating to the claws in her fourth ability [Hysteria](https://wiki.warframe.com/w/Hysteria "Hysteria").
 This addition may have been inspired by the armor on her original [Prime Design](https://wiki.warframe.com/w/Valkyr/Prime "Valkyr/Prime").

 Valkyr's skin was used as the outer armor for the [Zanuka](https://wiki.warframe.com/w/Zanuka "Zanuka") prototype, Alad V's companion proxy— hybridized with components from several Warframes.